Bermudagrass.com - An Informational Website From

 Princess 77 Bermuda Grass Seed - Hybrid Quality at Seed Prices

-SWI-77, Princess is a very dense, dark green, fine textured hybrid bermudagrass that can be established from seed.
-It is the product of two self-sterile clones that are established
+SWI-77, Princess is a very dense, dark green, fine textured synthetic hybrid bermudagrass that can be established from seed.
+A synthetic hybrid is the product of two self-sterile clones that are established

 vegetatively in certified production fields.
 The resulting progeny seed is the variety, Princess 77.
 Seedland does sell

 Bermuda grass lawn plugs if you wish to purchase a vegetative

 PRINCESS 77 Bermuda Grass Seed - The grass of choice for 2004/05 Superbowls.

 Princess 77 Bermuda Grass Used in the Houston Superbowl XXXVIII (2004).